codelucas/antchatter/README.md

 ------------------
 - To add code, `Fork` this repo → edit code → submit a `pull` request.
 - `Star` this repo for publicity :)
-- Install the content in requirements.txt
+- For the base of our chat app, we will be following this [tuorial](http://net.tutsplus.com/tutorials/javascript-ajax/real-time-chat-with-nodejs-socket-io-and-expressjs/).
-- Get comfortable with [javascript](http://www.w3schools.com/html/html5_geolocation.asp) and [flask](http://flask.pocoo.org/), a python backend framework
+- Get comfortable with [javascript](http://www.w3schools.com/html/html5_geolocation.asp) and [node.js](http://nodejs.org), a javascript backend framework and the [express](http://expressjs.com/) templating engine.
 - Read about [firebase](http://firebase.com), another backend framework.
 - Do NOT edit this README until you are familar with the markdown [`.md`](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) language.

 Good luck!

-Lucas, Jason, Jose, Kelvin, Blake
+Lucas, Jose, Kelvin, Blake